 The calculation methodology follows this formula:

 Employers must withhold these taxes monthly and submit them to the local tax authority by specified deadlines (typically between the 10th and 15th of the following month).
+For official information, visit the State Taxation Administration (STA).

 China's social insurance system consists of five primary components plus the Housing Fund: